uppsaladatavetare/datavetenskap.nu.old/README.rst

 1. Fork this repositry.
 2. Clone your fork: ``git clone git@github.com:YOUR_USERNAME/datavetenskap.nu.git``
 3. Create a new branch: ``git checkout -b some-improvement``
-4. Create a reStructuredText_ file with your own content:
+4. Create a reStructuredText_ file with your own content

     - Blog posts at ``content/blog/YEAR/MONTH/DAY-SLUG.rst``
     - Articles at ``content/article/SLUG.rst``
 5. Commit the changes.